 Origins of CHOP: The Context and Build-Up

 The seeds of CHOP were planted during the initial days of protests following the death of George Floyd on May 25, 2020.
 Demonstrations spread across the United States, calling for justice and systemic reform.
 Seattle, known for its history of progressive activism, became a focal point of this movement.
-Capitol Hill, an area with a rich history of countercultural and LGBTQ+ activism, saw sustained protests near the Seattle Police Department’s East Precinct.
+Capitol Hill, an area with a rich history of counter-cultural and LGBTQ+ activism, saw sustained protests near the Seattle Police Department’s East Precinct.

 Confrontations with Police